teach-afp/www/input/lecture8.md

        Nothing -> lift (lift (throwError (UnboundVariable x))) -- new Just v  -> return v ```

-   Now, the code above type-checks.
+   The definition for `lookupVar` above type-checks.

-* To be completed
+* Similar as `lookupVar`, auxiliary function `localScope` does not type checks and needs to be changed.
+However, the reason why it does not work cannot be simply fixed by calling function `lift` (explained below).

+## Lifting operations II